SpanningCloudApps/SB365-Powershell/samples.md

 ## Listing Users

-You can list the different users from the Spanning Portal with the **Get-User** function.
+You can list the different users from the Spanning Portal with the **Get-SpanningUser** function.
 This function can take either a specific UPN for a user or a user type enumeration of:

 - All: All users in the Spanning portal
 - Admins: Users assigned to the Admin Role